 Example- An account opened in April 2009 shall be eligible for partial withdrawal from 1st April, 2015.
 For a partial withdrawal requested in April 2015, the amount of withdrawal will be limited to 50% of the lower of the balances standing to his / her credit as on 31st March, 2012 or as on 31st March, 2015.

 NRIs are not eligible to open fresh PPF account.
-However, those NRIs who already had a PPF account, when they were resident in India, but became NRI during the tenure of the PPF account, then they are allowed to continue their existing PPF accounts till maturity but such funds on maturity will not be eligible to be repatriated abroad and needs to be used in India only.
+However, those NRIs who already had a PPF account, when they were resident in India, but became NRI during the tenure of the PPF account, then in that case rules of Pre mature closure of account will be attracted according to Public Provident Fund (PPF) Scheme, 2019

 A subscriber has three options at the maturity of the PPF account :-